Palaquium calophyllum

 Palaquium calophyllum is a tree in the family Sapotaceae.
 The specific epithet calophyllum means 'beautiful leaves'.

 Description

 Palaquium calophyllum grows up to 20 m tall.
 The bark is brownish grey.
-Inflorescences bear up to 12 flowers.
+The inflorescences bear up to 12 flowers.
 The fruits are round, up to 2 cm in diameter.

 Distribution and habitat

 Palaquium calophyllum is native to Sumatra, Borneo, the Philippines, Maluku and New Guinea.
 Its habitat is in forests from sea-level to 800 m altitude.